lofar-astron/factor/doc/source/initsubtract.rst

         Call WSClean to FT model image into MODEL_DATA column of each band

     subtract_high
-        Call BBS to subtract MODEL_DATA column from DATA column
+        Call BBS to subtract MODEL_DATA column from DATA column and correct subtracted column with dir-independent solutions

 Test data
     TODO